 The more of them you use, the faster your progress.

 The above processes differ from beliefs derived from mythology and superstition.
 Now let’s review the bottom portion of the picture.

 The bottom portion of the picture is a group of religious and political leaders from Germany in the 1940s.
 These are people who profess to know what is true but use mythology and the misuse of logic to support their arguments.
 This would include most religions.
 The most popular religions are rebranding efforts of earlier mythologies.
 The three religions that boast 4 billion followers are the Semitic religions of Christianity, Islam, and Judaism, with over 4 billion followers.
 These systems are the rebranding of earlier mystery religions of the Medditrainian.
 In the bottom portion of the picture above, we see the Catholic Church aligning with the Nazi Party.

 These are two extremist groups that joined forces projecting the idea that they were supporting those seeking the truth.
 When, in fact, they were using groupthink manipulation tactics that prey on people’s basic fears.
 They use insecurity and fear to build an extremist base that took over the government.
 It blamed minorities, immigrants, and the disabled for the problems of the country.
-These groups became the scapegoats, which allowed them to merge power.
+These groups became the scapegoats, which allowed them to merge with power.

 The fact is, the Semitic religions are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 One source of this data comes from their internal documents.
 The Catholic Encyclopedia from 1907 is one of the best resources to find information not meant for public consumption.
 Several other external sources also show this rebranding and assimilation of these superstitions.
 See the resources below for our favorites.

 Admission of Pagan Origin